djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     ![Back Office Agent Description](./backoffice_ag_imgs/i2.png)

-- On the GFM Backoffice page, select the "llama-3-405b-instruct" model from the dropdown menu at the top middle of the page.
+- On the GFM Back Office page, select the "llama-3-405b-instruct" model from the dropdown menu at the top middle of the page.

   ![Select Model](./images/i4.png)